chicecream/mini-world/README.md

     from current offset.

-    When using in alias semantics, only the values of the hash variable will be bound to data
+    When using in alias semantics, only the values of the hash variable will be bound to data element, individually.

+- constant undef

+    When usin